toblum/McLighting/README.md

 ___
+Update 05.02.2017:
+After a long time I was able to work a bit on McLighting v2 and it's finally out now.
+The main difference, among minor improvements and library updates, is the usage of the great WS2812FX library for color animations.
+It brings a lot (almost 50!) of new animations.
+The API changed a little bit, because the speed can now be set as a value from 0 to 255, not the delay anymore.
+So the web inferface had to change accordingly.
+The new animation mode have to be set also by their number, instead of a dedicated url.
+The list of all animation modes can also be received by the API.
+All existing API endpoints are kept for downward compatibility.
+So you should be able to use the new version without big changes.
+The original version is kept as branch "mclighting_legacy".
+Documentation will be updated soon.

 Update 04.01.2017:
 Now, there are two forks of McLighting (using the famous FastLED library).
 I did not notice it first, because I currently do not receive notification e-mails by Github (I have no idea why).
 Maybe you want to give them also a try, I will definitely do so as soon as I find time.
 https://github.com/russp81/LEDLAMP_FASTLEDs